New York Metro

 Large Print Accommodations

-Large print versions of the exhibitor list and the events/workshops schedule will be available by request at the registration counters.
+Large print versions of the exhibitor list as well as the events and workshops schedule will be available on demand at the Expo.
+Please request your copy at the registration counters.

 Don't forget to register.